Azure-Samples/azure-search-rest-samples/index-json-blobs/README.md

 # Create an indexer in Azure AI Search that indexes nested JSON using REST APIs

 This sample uses the Azure AI Search REST APIs to create an indexer, data source, and index for nested JSON within a JSON array.
-This example demonstrate the `jsonArray` parsing model and `documentRoot` parameters.
+This example demonstrates the `jsonArray` parsing model and `documentRoot` parameters.

 This sample is featured in the [Tutorial: Index JSON blobs from Azure Storage using REST](https://docs.microsoft.com/azure/search/AI-search-tutorial-blob).
 If you have trouble with the steps in this readme, check the tutorial for more detailed instructions.